 Lieutenant-General Lord Chelmsford, 1878

 'The Battle of Isandlwana' is one of the National Army Museum's most popular paintings.
 But its many years on display had taken their toll.

 The painting had been water damaged at the bottom, and parts of the original image were missing.
 To make matters worse, the original varnish had turned yellow, discolouring the painting and obscuring Fripp's brushstrokes.

 Conservators set to work to undo previous touch-ups, and replace them using new reversible techniques.
 They also removed the surface dirt and re-painted missing sections to restore the monumental painting.

 By studying historic photographs of the painting, conservators were able to fill in the missing sections.
-The removal of the yellow varnish has made the original colours more vivid.
+And the removal of the yellow varnish has made the original colours more vivid.